Trusted Local News

 Anthony SanFilippo

-Anthony SanFilippo has been covering professional sports in Philadelphia since 1998.
-He has worked for WIP Radio, NBCSportsPhilly.com, the Delaware County Daily Times and its sister publications in the Philly burbs, the Associated Press, PhiladelphiaFlyers.com and, most recently, Crossing Broad.
-These days he predominantly writes about the Phillies and Flyers, but he has opinions on the other teams as well.
-He also hosts a pair of Philly Sports podcasts (Crossed Up and Snow the Goalie) and dabbles in acting, directing, teaching, serves on a nonprofit board and works full-time in strategic marketing communications, which is why he has no time to do anything else, but will if you ask.
-Follow him on X @AntSanPhilly.
+Anthony SanFilippo is the vice president and editor at large of Fideri Sports which includes OnPattison.com.
+He has been covering professional sports in Philadelphia since 1998.
+He has worked for WIP Radio, ESPN Radio, NBCSportsPhilly.com, the Delaware County Daily Times and its sister publications in the Philly burbs, the Associated Press, PhiladelphiaFlyers.com and, most recently, Crossing Broad.
+He also hosts three podcasts within the On Pattison Podcast Network (Snow the Goalie, On Pattison Podcast and Phillies Stoplight) as well as a separate Phillies podcast (Phightin’ Words).
+Anthony makes frequent appearances on local television and radio programs, dabbles in acting, directing, teaching, and serves on a nonprofit board, which is why he has no time to do anything else, but will if you ask.
+Follow him on social media @AntSanPhilly.

 STEWARTVILLE